tonethar/IGM-330-Fall-2018/weekly/week-01B-notes.md

 # Week 1B - Introduction to Canvas

 ## I. Overview
+Canvas is a 2D bitmap drawing API that allows the developer to write code that draws shapes and images into a browser window without the need for a plug-in like Flash or Java.

 ## II.
 Required Reading & Assignments
 * "Hello Canvas" HW -> [HW-hello-canvas.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-hello-canvas.md)